-Students will enroll in two 4-unit Summer Bridge courses will be offered this summer: Both of these intensive courses emphasize the development of the fundamental learning strategies and critical thinking skills which are essential for success in college as you transition into your freshmen year.
+Students will enroll in one 4-unit Summer Bridge course.
+This course emphasizes the development of the fundamental learning strategies and critical thinking skills which are essential for success in college as you transition into your freshmen year.

 Can you tell me more about each of the classes I’ll be taking?

 WRIT 120.
 Introduction to College Writing.
 Intensive instruction and practice in the writing process.
 Focuses upon the formal conventions and conceptual expectations of college writing, with emphasis upon the grammatical, stylistic, and rhetorical techniques required in successful writing.
 Graded CR/NC.
 (Eight contact hours per week.)